syncfusion-content/extension-docs/Extension/UWP-Extension/Project-Templates.md

    ![](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates_img2.jpeg)

-4. The Project Configuration Wizard appears.
+4. Then Project Configuration Wizard appears.
 Choose the options to configure the Syncfusion Universal Windows Application by using the following Project Configuration dialog.

    ### Project configurations: